 Conflicts of interest: Conflicts of interest comprise those which may not be fully apparent and which may influence the judgment of author, reviewers, and editors.
 They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.
 They may be personal, commercial, political, academic or financial.
 “Financial” interests may include employment, research funding, stock or share ownership, payment for lectures or travel, consultancies and company support for staff.

-Peer review: This journal uses Double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
+Peer review: This journal uses Double-blind peer review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 To facilitate this, authors need to ensure that their manuscripts are prepared in a way that does not give away their identity.
 Authors have the right to communicate to the editor if they do not wish their manuscript to be reviewed by a particular reviewer because of potential conflicts of interest.
-No article is rejected unless negative comments are received from at least two reviewers.
+In order to ensure the integrity of the scholarly record, IJBMS follows the COPE ethical guidelines for peer reviewers

 Redundant publication: Redundant publication occurs when two or more papers, without full cross reference, share the same hypothesis, data, discussion points, or conclusions.
 In such cases, the manuscript will be rejected.